Choreographing intelligent experiences & the designer's evolving role

 The responsibility for good design no longer lies with a single role; it becomes a shared mindset across the entire product team.
 When the user experience is powered by data models and algorithms, the engineer and data scientist are making fundamental design choices.
 Success in this new era depends on every role embracing a human-centered perspective.

-• UI/UX Designers must move beyond static screens to design dynamic, adaptive systems, defining the rules for how an interface reconfigures itself based on user context.
+UI/UX Designers must move beyond static screens to design dynamic, adaptive systems, defining the rules for how an interface reconfigures itself based on user context, whilst also becoming context curators.

-• Interaction Designers are now choreographing conversations.
+Interaction Designers are now choreographing conversations and the contours of a responsive intelligence app.
 They must design the personality of an AI, define its tone, and create patterns for non-visual interactions like voice.

 Cheat codes for PMs, designers, and engineers